Why isn't my Fitbit device's battery charging?

 To maximize your Fitbit device's battery life, see the tips in Can I extend my Fitbit device's battery life?

+If your device's display won't turn on, the battery might need to be charged.
 To confirm your device is charging, see How do I charge my Fitbit device?

 If your battery stopped charging, try the solutions below.

 |The pins on the device or charging cable are dirty.||Dust and debris can accumulate over time.
 Clean the charging contacts on the back of your device and the pins on your charging cable using the instructions in How do I clean my Fitbit device?|

 |The USB port or outlet is faulty.||Try a different USB port or a UL-certified wall charger.|

 |The device isn’t connected securely to the charging cable, or you're using a charging cable that came with a difference device or from another retailer.||